yougotthisconf/yougotthis.io/src/talks/learning-to-invest-in-your-future.md

 talk:
   title: Learning to Invest in Your Future
   abstract: When change is the only constant, learning is the only future-proof skill.
 In this talk, using examples from the pioneers of programming education in the 1960s through to the present day, Matthew will show some effective techniques for developing new programming skills.
 You’ll see how learning how to learn can benefit you through your whole career, and how valuable it can be to share what you’ve learned with others.
-speaker:
+speakers:
-  name: Matthew Gilliard
+  - name: Matthew Gilliard
     twitter: MaximumGilliard
     bio: Matthew is a Developer Evangelist for Twilio, a company that is helping developers to fuel the future of communication with APIs.
 He loves spending time with the programming community at conferences, meetups and hackathons, helping developers to discover their superpowers.
     photo: matthew-gilliard.jpg
 tags: ['you-got-this-birmingham-2020', 'professional-development', 'talk']
 ---